PatrickMaiyer/Portapack_Wiki/Interpret-Guru-meditation-crashes.md

 Sometimes your program is having a bad day, and it's simply crashing the whole machine.
 We added an error screen for developers who don't have a
 [Black Magic Probe](https://hackrf.readthedocs.io/en/latest/LPC43XX_Debugging.html)
 sitting around and ready to use.
-You should still be able to narrow down the location where the error coming from.
+You should still be able to narrow down the location where the error is coming from.

 ![screen](https://user-images.githubusercontent.com/13151053/224955725-21e95915-3b9d-4e2e-9280-2b1d6a111376.jpg)

 ## Information On Screen

 * The first line already contains the first very important piece.
-  * M0: the crash occurerd in the application firmware
+  * M0: the crash occured in the application firmware
-  * M4: the crash occurerd in the baseband firmware
+  * M4: the crash occured in the baseband firmware
 * The Hint can be
   * Hard Fault: indicates an invalid operation. (eg. invalid memory access)
   * MemManage: indicates a memory fault